sictweb/web222/weeks/week07/README.md

 The DOM relies heavily on a concept known as [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming).
 In event-driven programs,
-a main loop (aka the event loop), listens for, and processes events as they occur.
+a main loop (aka the *event loop*), processes events as they occur.

-Examples of events include things like user actions (clicking a button, moving the mouse, pressing a key, changing tabs in the browser), or browser or code initiated actions (timers, messages from background processes, reports from sensors).
+Examples of events include things like user actions (clicking a button, moving the mouse, pressing a key, changing tabs in the browser), or browser/code initiated actions (timers, messages from background processes, reports from sensors).

 Instead of writing a program in a strict order, we write functions that should be called